Spender94/Frutiparc/README.md

    ```bash
    npm start
    ```
+   On Windows you can run the `public/start.bat` script which launches the same server.
    You can change the port by setting the `PORT` environment variable if necessary.
 3. Open your browser at [`http://localhost:8888/index.html`](http://localhost:8888/index.html).